 For teens who have trouble falling asleep earlier, the goal is to try and modify their internal clocks.
 This helps them wake up earlier to accommodate an early school start.

-To promote better sleeping habits, Dr. Rashid recommends the following tips:
+To promote better sleeping habits, Dr. Li recommends the following tips:

 If your teen needs sleep support, contact your primary care doctor or the UCLA Division of Pediatric Pulmonology and Sleep Medicine at 310-825-0867.
 Sleep specialists provide support for newborns through young adults in Westwood and Santa Monica.